Welcome!

 On the opposite sides of the globe, there are two Polish lighthouses, Arctowski and UWE 1

-The lighthouse Arctowski was built in 1978 on King George Island and belongs to the local Polish Antarctic station.
+Arctowski was built in 1978 on King George Island and belongs to the local Polish Antarctic station.
 It is supplied with electricity by a generator and its light shines all the time.

-The lighthouse UWE 1 is located on the Norwegian island of Spitsbergen, 1100 km north of the Arctic Circle.
+UWE 1 is located on the Norwegian island of Spitsbergen, 1100 km north of the Arctic Circle.
 It was built in 2006 using oil barrels.

 Only in one place you can visit both lighthouses, in our Miniature Park of the Polish Lighthouses in Niechorze.